String of Pearls Root Rot — The Fast Consequence of Overwatering

 - 4

-Repot in a dramatically better-draining mix: commercial cactus mix with 50% perlite added, in a terra cotta pot.
-The dry, coarse mix around the remaining roots will allow new fine roots to develop without sitting in moisture.
+Repot into a noticeably better-draining mix — a commercial cactus or succulent blend cut with an additional 50% perlite or pumice — inside a terra cotta or other unglazed, breathable pot.
+The coarse, quick-drying material around what remains of the roots gives new fine roots room to establish without sitting in trapped moisture.

 - 5